mhagiwara/book-reviews/technology.md

     - yield from (generator delegation) expression -> from Python 3.3
     - reversed() can be implemented by __reversed__() (reverse iterator)
     - iterators can be sliced by itertools.islice(), dropwhile()
+    - introduction of itertools.combinations, permutations, zip_longest, chain
+    - iter(callable, sentinel) -> loop while the return value is not equal to the sentinel

 * Brian W Kernighan and Rob Pike.
 The Unix Programming Environment.
 1983.
   - Chapter 1